TherapyNottingham/TN2021/content/about/psychotherapy/index.md

 ## Video / online psychotherapy sessions

-We beleive that Integrative psychotherapy has the greatest potential as an in-person service, which is our primary provision.
+We believe that Integrative psychotherapy has the greatest potential as an in-person service, which is our primary provision.
 This is not to say that working online can not be effective, but we recognise the significant limitation placed on a relational experience by working this way.

 In some instances, it may not be possible for in-person sessions to take place (for example, due to geography, or Covid restrictions) and so working online remains an option which you can discuss either through your [referral]({{< relref "/booking" >}}) or with [your therapist]({{< relref "/people" >}}).

 ## Ethical practice

-All psychotherapists and supervisors at Therapy Nottingham work within the professional and ethical guidlines of the [British Association for Counselling and Psychotherapy (BACP)](https://www.bacp.co.uk) and/or the [United Kingdom Council for Psychotherapy (UKCP)](https://www.psychotherapy.org.uk).
-You can read more about these expectations on the respsective websites.
+All psychotherapists and supervisors at Therapy Nottingham work within the professional and ethical guidelines of the [British Association for Counselling and Psychotherapy (BACP)](https://www.bacp.co.uk) and/or the [United Kingdom Council for Psychotherapy (UKCP)](https://www.psychotherapy.org.uk).
+You can read more about these expectations on the respective websites.